awakenweb/Iridium-components-dependenciesinjector/README.md

 Usage
 -----

+The first point to know before using the dependencies injector is that you have to give a name to every service you register.
+As the names are shared between classic services, closures and singletons, __you can not reuse the same name for different services.__

 ### Classic services and closures
 The classic services will return __different instances__ of the same class for each call to the DI::get() method.